 When you have bad credit, your loan options can become limited.
 In fact, you may feel like you don’t have any options at all.
 So what do you do if you need some extra cash, but don’t have enough savings or any room left on your credit cards?

-So, we want to be clear that the lenders below do not offer “guaranteed approval”, but they do specialize in lending to people with bad credit.
-These “guaranteed installment loans for bad credit” definitely come at a cost.
-While these are not payday loans, they still come with high interest rates and short repayment periods.
+So, we want to be clear that the lenders below do not offer bad credit loans with guaranteed approval, but they do specialize in lending to people with a bad credit score.
+These bad credit loans definitely come at a cost.
+While these are not payday loans, they are similar and still come with high interest rates and short repayment periods.

-While we can not guarantee approval, we can refer you to some lenders that are more likely to lend to people with bad credit history.
+While we can not guarantee approval, we can refer you to some loan providers that are more likely to lend to people with a bad credit score.
 Keep reading to find out more about bad credit personal loans and what other financing choices may be available to you.

 Bad Credit Loans – Almost Guaranteed Approval

 If you’re looking for personal installment loans, there are a few go-to options to consider.
 Check out these online lenders offering fast approvals, oftentimes with minimal qualifications required and no credit checks.